Hanoi Airport Guide

 - Currency Exchange - Yes

 Information not available.
 Note: When hours are not available, I recommend that you read a few reviews before deciding to sleep in the airport overnight.
-And if you know the hours, please let me know and I will update the guide.
+If you know the airport hours, please send an email to email@example.com and we will update this airport guide.

 Taxi rates are published on a board near the arrivals areas.
 Know the price before you enter the taxi.